Filesystems + Disks

 Craft takes care of populating an instance of your filesystem class with incoming settings from the edit screen in the control panel.

-If your filesystem relies on a non-standard Flysystem adapter, you may need to add it to your composer.json.
-In our example, that would be gliterd/laravel-backblaze-b2.
+If your filesystem relies on a Flysystem adapter that is not already supported in Laravel, you may need to add it to your composer.json.

 To register a filesystem type, listen for the \CraftCms\Cms\Filesystem\Events\RegisterFilesystemTypes event: